 Pros

-With the Apple Pay, you will get the support of plenty of banks, which means, the Apple Pay is supported in over 27 countries and territories.
-And Apple has also expanded to over 50 percent of their all retailers.
+With Apple Pay, you will get the support of plenty of banks, which means, Apple Pay is supported in over 27 countries and territories.
+And Apple has also expanded to over 50 per cent of all retailers.

-Now, the Apple Pay supports approx all banks in the US, So that user can use Apple Pay with easily and without any problem, and they can also add multiple cards without any limitation to their Apple Pay account.
-For the security, the Apple Pay uses the Fingerprint ID to verify your identity, and after the verification, you can make payment.
+Now, Apple Pay supports almost all banks in the US, so users can use Apple Pay easily and without any problem, and they can also add multiple cards without any limitation to their Apple Pay account.
+For security, Apple Pay uses a Fingerprint ID to verify your identity, and after the verification, you can make a payment.

 Cons

-The biggest issue with the Apple Pay which is, that it only supports their own devices and apps.
-Outside of the limitation, you can’t use the Apple Pay to make payment.
+The biggest issue with Apple Pay is, that it only supports their own devices and apps.
+Outside of the limitation, you can’t use Apple Pay to make payments.

 Google Pay